imthosea/celestialgdx/README.md

 - Lwjgl3Application addLifecycleListener/removeLifecycleListener is no longer thread safe
 - Many uses of reflection were removed
 - Made some fields in Lwjgl3Application public for ease of use
-- Lwjgl3Application's constructor has been changed to a supplier to allow final constants in the application class
+- Lwjgl3Application's constructor is now protected
+  - Use the static "create" method (or extend it) and pass an ApplicationCreator that makes an instance of your game listener
+  - This is so your game can have final constants for the window, graphics etc
-- Lwjgl3Application can no longer be constructed multiple times
+- Lwjgl3Application can no longer be created multiple times
 - InputProcessor.scrolled now takes doubles and is no longer flipped
 - FileHandle is now abstract and isn't bound to system files
     - FileType has been removed.
 Gdx.files methods will still work (except the FileType one), but they now return instances of SystemFileHandle or ClasspathFileHandle